 The State Attorney in Broward County also offers a three-month diversion program that is easier than drug court.
 The speaker in court will make you feel that this is not the way to go and that it is hard.
 This is simply not true.
 If you can stay clean for three months, pay the fees, and do any class or community service they ask you to do, you will have the charges dismissed in three months.

-As the penalties can be harsh for those charged with marijuana crimes in Florida, seeking the advice of a skilled criminal defense attorney is a wise step to ensure a strong defense is established on your behalf.
-A skilled attorney will not only be able to help you fight your charges, he can also make sure that you get the program that is right for you if your case qualifies.
+As the penalties can be harsh for those charged with marijuana crimes in Florida, seeking the advice of a skilled criminal defense lawyer is a wise step to ensure a strong defense is established on your behalf.
+A skilled attorney will not only be able to help you fight your charges, but he can also make sure that you get the program that is right for you if your case qualifies.

 - Alimony Spousal Support

 - CHILD SUPPORT MODIFICATIONS LAWYER IN FORT LAUDERDALE